Antiphospholipid Syndrome (APS) (bsh 2024)

 CAPS Registry 2000 Classification Criteria:

-No standardized treatment, combinations of:
+No standardized treatment, typically triple therapy combinations of:

-• Anticoagulation
+• Anticoagulation (Rx-dose heparin or LMWH)

-• Plasma Exchange for 3-5 days
+• IVIg and/or Plasma Exchange

 • (Cyclophosphamide, Rituximab, Eculizumab)